New York Stadium: UEFA Women's Euro 2022

-England Men’s Youth Team
+England men's youth team

-Several of England’s youth teams have hosted fixtures at the stadium including the Under 19’s 3-0 win over Italy in 2014 to a large crowd.
-The stadium has also hosted the Under 20’s team as well.
+Several of England's youth teams have hosted fixtures at the stadium including the Under 19’s 3–0 win over Italy in 2014 to a large crowd.
+The stadium has also hosted the Under 20s team as well.

 Design

 The stadium has a 12,000 all-seated capacity, with the option to be able to increase the stadium's capacity if needed.
 It cost approximately £17 million to construct.

 The stadium includes The 1925 Club, a corporate hospitality suite.
 Local businesses such as Norton Finance and Premier Hytemp were some of the first members.

 At the beginning of the 2014–15 season, a large video screen was installed in the north west corner of the stadium.